hebcal/hebcal-es6/README.md

 [![Build Status](https://circleci.com/gh/hebcal/hebcal-es6.svg?style=svg)](https://circleci.com/gh/hebcal/hebcal-es6)

 Hebcal was created in 1994 by Danny Sadinoff as a Unix/Linux program written in C, inspired by similar functionality written in Emacs Lisp.
-This ECMAScript 2015 implementation targets browser-based JavaScript and server-side Node.js.
+The initial JavaScript port was released in 2014 by Eyal Schachter (age 15).
+This ECMAScript 2015 implementation was released in 2020 by Michael J. Radwin. `@hebcal/core` targets both browser-based JavaScript and server-side Node.js.

 Many users of this library will utilize the [HebrewCalendar.calendar()](#HebrewCalendar.calendar)